 \section{Numerical Results}

 In this section, we verify our analytical results by Monte-Carlo (MC) simulations for the conditional signal/interference power distribution in \eqref{Sgamma}/\eqref{IcdfCond}, the mean signal/interference power in \eqref{Sint}/\eqref{ImeanUncond}, the coverage probability in \eqref{IntegralPno} and the spatial throughput in \eqref{SpatialThroughput}, and investigate the impact of key system parameters including the BS/IRS densities, IRS element number $N$ and network loading factor $p$.
 Each MC simulation result is obtained by averaging over 2000 randomly generated topologies in a disk area of radius 20 kilometers (km), with 1000 fading channel realizations per channel.
-Based on the results presented in this section, it is verified that our analytical results match well with the MC simulation results. \rev{Denote $\lambda_0=5\times 10^{-6}$ /m$^2$ as the BS or IRS reference density.}\footnote{\rev{For example, the BS density $\lambda_\textrm{B}=\lambda_0$ corresponds to an average cell radius of 252 m if each cell is approximated by a disk region.}} The following parameters are used if not mentioned otherwise: $H_\textrm{B}=20$ m, $H_\textrm{I}=1$ m, $W=-147$ dB, $f_c=2$ GHz, $\alpha=3$, $\tilde{k}_S=8$, $M=1.5$, $\bar R=1$ bps/Hz, $D_1=25$ m and $D_2=50$ m.
+Based on the results presented in this section, it is verified that our analytical results match well with the MC simulation results.
+Denote $\lambda_0=5\times 10^{-6}$ /m$^2$ as the BS or IRS reference density.\footnote{For example, $\lambda_\textrm{B}=\lambda_0$ corresponds to an average cell radius of 252 m if each cell is approximated by a disk region.} The following parameters are used if not mentioned otherwise: $H_\textrm{B}=20$ m, $H_\textrm{I}=1$ m,\footnote{The parameter $H_\textrm{I}=1$ m corresponds to the case where the IRS is deployed at a relative height of 1 meter above the UE level (i.e., 0 meter of altitude), which can also be chosen as any practical value of interest.} $W=-147$ dB, $f_c=2$ GHz, $\alpha=3$, $\tilde{k}_S=8$, $M=1.5$, $\bar R=1$ bps/Hz, $D_1=25$ m and $D_2=50$ m.